Join The Coalition of Funders

 How do I get involved?

-We are looking for resource and fund holders from across public and private sectors (including individual philanthropists) to contribute and pool their resources - in the form of funding, knowledge and networks - to support communities in Edinburgh to lead long-term change.
+We are looking for other resource and fund holders from across sectors - including individual philanthropists - to contribute and pool their resources - in the form of funding, knowledge and networks - to support communities in Edinburgh to lead long-term change.

-If you would like to get involved or speak to one of the other funders contributing to the Fund contact Leah Black on leah.black@evoc.org.uk (before 12 July 2024) and leah@foundationscotland.org.uk (from 15 July 2024 onwards).
+If you would like to get involved or speak to one of the other funders already collaborating in and contributing to the pooled fund about how and why they made their decision, contact Leah Black, Co-Head leah@foundationscotland.org.uk

 During the ten-year programme (2025 - 2035)

-Funders contributing towards the pooled fund will be part of an evaluation and learning group where they will work together with organisations and the decision-making panel to refine how we will know this programme is making a difference, as well as taking learning from this back into their organisations.
+Funders contributing towards the pooled fund will be part of the Oversight & Enabling Board as well as optional participation in Monitoring & Evaluation and Learning Spaces where they will work together with organisations and the decision-making panel to refine how we will know this programme is making a difference, as well as taking learning from this back into their organisations.
+This forms part of our Governance Eco-System.

 We know from the work we have done with funders since 2022 that there is a desire to continue to learn and design together and an acknowledgment that in order to make change that will last over the long-term, everyone involved will need to commit to change.